College of Graduate Studies

 Jerry R. McMurtry, Dean (104 Morrill Hall; 208-885-6243).

 The College of Graduate Studies was formally organized in 1925 (then designated as the Graduate School), but the university has awarded advanced degrees since 1897.
 The College of Graduate Studies encompasses all graduate programs of the university but does not supervise programs in the College of Law.
 This coverage of all regular disciplines and professional fields provides a wide variety of academic programs.
 Enrollments are large enough to make possible the vital interchange of ideas among students and between students and faculty that is necessary for graduate programs, yet enrollments are sufficiently small to permit close faculty-student relationships.
 Interdepartmental cooperation is an important factor on the Idaho campuses.
-The University is the chief research center for the state and as such operates active graduate programs in most areas providing a broad research base upon which graduate programs have been built.
+The university is the chief research center for the state and as such operates active graduate programs in most areas providing a broad research base upon which graduate programs have been built.

 Graduate Council

-The Graduate Council is the representative body of and is empowered to act for the Graduate Faculty.
-It is responsible to and reports to the Graduate Faculty, which retains the authority to review actions of the council.
+The Graduate Council is the representative body of and is empowered to act for the graduate faculty.
+It is responsible to and reports to the graduate faculty, which retains the authority to review actions of the council.
 Its function is to promote graduate instruction and research, formulate policies and long-range plans for the graduate programs, and review and act on student appeals and petitions that involve exceptions to accepted regulations and procedures of the College of Graduate Studies.

-The Graduate Council is constituted of one member elected by and from the constituent graduate faculty of each of the colleges that offer programs leading to graduate degrees (except the J.D. degree); four members of the Graduate Faculty appointed by the president of the university; two graduate students; the dean of the College of Graduate Studies, who serves as chair; and the assistant or associate dean of the College of Graduate Studies, who serves as vice chair.
+The Graduate Council is constituted of one member elected by and from the constituent graduate faculty of each of the colleges that offer programs leading to graduate degrees (except the J.D. degree); four members of the graduate faculty appointed by the president of the university; two graduate students; the dean of the College of Graduate Studies, who serves as chair; and the assistant or associate dean of the College of Graduate Studies, who serves as vice chair.

 Undergraduate Enrollment in the College of Graduate Studies